jhajek/Linux-text-book-part-1/files/Review-Questions/Chapter-06/rq-chapter-06.md

 c. slocate
 d. grep

-19. When you combine a tar (tape archive) and an additional compression method--what is the name for the resulting file?
+19. Which command can be used to count lines that are in a text file?
-a. tar
+a. count
-b. tarx
+b. wc
-c. tarall
+c. lines
-d. tarball
+d. uniq

-20. What is the name of the GNU compression tool project released in 1992?
+20. Which command can be used to find unique line occurrences in a text file?
-a. xz
+a. sort
-b. zip
+b. uniq
-c.
-DEFLATE
+c. wc
-d. gzip
+d. who